danielmsimuko/02-ansible/README.md

 `$ ansible all -m ping` connects to all servers in the inventory file.
 You should see success

 `$ ansible all --lists-hosts` shows us all the hosts in the all inventory

+`$ ansible webservers --lists-hosts` shows you the hosts within the webservers group

+### How it works

+Modules are the backbone of ansible -  they are the ones doing the work

+Playbooks are comparable to bash scripts but more powerful and more customisable

+In general, changes only happen once regardless of the number of times its run.
+This is called idempotency.

+It is agentless.
+Does not require any additional software since it only requires SSH to connect and manage softwares

+### Modules

+Modules have different flags and variables that should be set to do their job

+`ansible-doc <modulename>` command can be used to get more info on modules

+For Example `ansible-doc --l | grep docker` lists all the docker modules available to use

+modules should be idempotent and return JSON data

+### Ansible Ad-Hoc Commands

+Ad-Hoc commands are useful for one of tasks such as rebooting serverd, gathering facts on servers and more.

+Dissecting the command

+`ansible [pattern] -m modulename -a "module option"` is the format for ansible commands

+An example below:

+`ansible all -m service -a "name=firewalld state=started" -b` started the firewalld service